GOALS

 Documentation of baseline information

-A commitment of resources and personnel effort to plan, implement, and sustain enterprise-wide web accessibility is included in the budget.
+A commitment of resources and personnel to plan, implement, and sustain institution-wide web accessibility is included in the budget.
 Specific items include faculty and staff time commitments (e.g., faculty role statements, dedication of staff time and effort), and infrastructure needs (e.g., purchase of software necessary for testing or consultants to aid in training).

 Data on training personnel